This song is excellent for practising present simple and daily routines vocabulary with younger learners of English.

 What's done is done (from "Macbeth").

 This idiom is said when you cannot change something that has already happened.
+Come what may

 Originally the line from "Macbeth" sounded like "Come what come may".
 It means whatever happens.
 I can't resist referring here to the song with the same name from "Moulen Rouge":